AutumnalTea/100-days-of-code/log.md

 **Thoughts:**  I feel awkward about HTML as a subject, which is probably why it's a good idea.
 I got kind of bored though and am not overjoyed at having to write it so we'll see.

 **Link to work:** 1) Technical Documentation Page : https://codepen.io/AutumnTea/pen/bGwYQpo

+### Day 7 : December 28 2020, Monday

+**Today's Progress**: Continued the technical document, wrote a few of the paragraphs then wrestled with flexbox again to get my desired nav-bar.
+Not quite there yet.

+**Thoughts:**  Missed a day yesterday, was alone and very emotional and agitated.
+Got my period this morning, in hindsight explains it.
+I keep procrastinating until one in the morning, I need to start earlier...
+I am still bored by subject but still think it's a good exercice in figuring out how to explain things.
+I wish finding the right words didn't feel like running in circles or having the ghost of a word in your mouth.

+**Link to work:** 1) Technical Documentation Page : https://codepen.io/AutumnTea/pen/bGwYQpo